 Once the Ganesh Chaturthi festival is over in Mumbai, the beautiful statues of Lord Ganesh that were created for the event are placed in a body of water and left to disintegrate in a process called visarjan (immersion).
-In Mumbai alone, more than 150,000 statues are immersed each year!
-Find out when and where it happens in this Mumbai Ganesh visarjan guide.
+In Mumbai alone, more than 150,000 statues are immersed each year.
+Read on to discover how and where to see this iconic event.

 The largest Ganesh statues on display to the public are usually immersed on Anant Chaturdasi—11 days after the first day of the Ganesh festival—which starts on September 2, 2019.
 Many people who keep a Ganesh in their homes choose to perform the immersion much earlier than this.
 There are no hard and fast rules as to when it's done though; rather it's up to personal preference.
 However, the immersions do follow a schedule and are only performed on selected days: